zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[substratusai / kubeai](https://github.com/substratusai/kubeai) - Private Open AI on Kubernetes
 ## Python

+* 【2025-01-06】[NVIDIA / nv-ingest](https://github.com/NVIDIA/nv-ingest) - NVIDIA Ingest is an early access set of microservices for parsing hundreds of thousands of complex, messy unstructured PDFs and other enterprise documents into metadata and text to embed into retrieval systems.
+* 【2025-01-06】[sunnypilot / sunnypilot](https://github.com/sunnypilot/sunnypilot) - sunnypilot is an open source driver assistance system. sunnypilot offers the user a unique driving experience for over 290 supported car makes and models with modified behaviors of driving assist engagements. sunnypilot complies with comma.ai's safety rules as accurately as possible.
 * 【2025-01-03】[feder-cr / Jobs_Applier_AI_Agent](https://github.com/feder-cr/Jobs_Applier_AI_Agent) - Auto_Jobs_Applier_AI_Agent aims to easy job hunt process by automating the job application process.
 Utilizing artificial intelligence, it enables users to apply for multiple jobs in an automated and personalized way.
 * 【2025-01-02】[facebookresearch / Kats](https://github.com/facebookresearch/Kats) - Kats, a kit to analyze time series data, a lightweight, easy-to-use, generalizable, and extendable framework to perform time series analysis, from understanding the key statistics and characteristics, detecting change points and anomalies, to forecasting future trends.
 * 【2025-01-01】[neuraloperator / neuraloperator](https://github.com/neuraloperator/neuraloperator) - Learning in infinite dimension with neural operators.